-This recipe was originally published in October of 2020, but was updated on May 5, 2021 with newer content and fresh pictures.
+This recipe was originally published in October of 2020, but was updated on July 1, 2023 with newer content.

-- The cheesecake filling is smooth, silky, and very creamy!
+- The cheesecake mixture is smooth and creamy.

-- Muffin Pan: This Oreo cheesecake recipe can easily be made in a 12-count muffin pan.
-I recommend lining your pan with cupcake liners, but if you don’t have any, just use non-stick spray to generously grease each cup.
+- Muffin Pan: This recipe can easily be made in a 12-count muffin tin.
+I recommend lining your muffin cups with paper liners, but if you don’t have any, use non-stick spray to generously grease each cup.

-- Room Temperature Ingredients: You want your cream cheese, yogurt, and egg to be at room temperature before baking.
-This helps for all of the ingredients to combine more easily and for the filling to be very smooth.
-I recommend removing these items from your refrigerator 1 hour before you want to start baking.
+- Room Temperature Ingredients: Remove the cream cheese, yogurt, and egg from the refrigerator 1 hour before you want to start baking.

 - Cheesecake Filling: I used my 1.5 tablespoon cookie scoop to evenly distribute the cheesecake filling over the top of the Oreo crust.

 - Completely Chill: It's very important that you allow the cheesecakes to cool at room temperature for 45 minutes before placing them into the refrigerator to chill for another 3 hours.
 The cheesecakes need time to set before serving.